ammarbinfaisal/sahl/README.md

 ## todo

-- bytecode based virtual machine
+- complete the virtual machine and codegen
+- make for in loop work